Accessibility statement for Bury Council website

 When we publish new content we'll make sure our use of images meets accessibility standards.

 Note: There will occasionally be some images which are very temporary and contain information not needed to access Council services (for example, statistical data presented as graphs and charts) may not be compliant.
 Please contact us if you require such information in an accessible format.

 Many documents are not accessible in a number of ways including missing text alternatives and missing document structure.

-View the Accessibility statement for documents published on Bury Council website to report any problems or request documents in an alternative format.
+View our accessible documents statement to report any problems with documents published on this website or request documents in an alternative format.